-Unfortunately, you can’t stop your AMH from declining with age (botox can’t save us here).
+Unfortunately, you can’t stop your AMH from declining with age.
 That being said, there are some lifestyle and diet changes that can improve your fertility, check our article on fertility nutrition and lifestyle tips here.

 What should I do if I have low AMH levels?

 If you’ve done an AMH blood test and your results have come back out of range for your age, you can have your AMH test results explained by one of our fertility advisors or specialist doctors.

 Monitoring your AMH levels twice a year with an at-home blood test, or more than twice a year is also recommended if you have low AMH levels and are actively trying to conceive, or wanting to do so soon.

 Additionally, if you’re worried about your future fertility but not ready to have kids yet, you may want to consider egg freezing.
 Or, if you have low AMH levels and are struggling with conceiving, IVF treatment could be a good option for you.
 Again, you chat through any fertility treatments with our team of doctors and fertility advisors.

 What is a good AMH level to get pregnant or to have IVF?